uxCCDS/uxCCDS.github.io/_data/prototypes/current/IA Navigation.md

 4) Join meeting with video fits the users' mental model

 5) Join with audio, especially in PSTN situation confused the users

+6) Team v.s.
+Space concept is confusing to some users

+7) Global scheduling didn't get to utilize as much as the users tend to schedule the meetings within space

+8) People understand where to find "meetings" under "My Stuff" on both desktop and mobile

+9) Mobile navigation seemed confusing at times when the users were asked to perform out-of-space tasks (e.g. chat) during a call

 # User Testing